How to Create a Scalable Link-Building Strategy

-The more successful magazines and blogs can credit their success to the fact that thousands of readers and visitors read what they create.
-In spite of having to publish articles at a high volume, people appreciate the fact that the editorial quality is always high.
+The more successful magazines and blogs can credit their success because thousands of readers and visitors read what they create.
+Despite having to publish articles at a high volume, people appreciate that the editorial quality is always high.

 The articles and stories published must be backed up by honest, verifiable data from impeccable sources.
 Very seldom should a story appear based on abstract information.
-Busy journalists simply don’t have time to double-check everything so they must have credible sources they can depend on.
+Busy journalists don’t have time to double-check everything, so they must have credible sources they can depend on.

-Especially in publications that are commercially supported, magazines, tabloids, and blogs need to try to hit their impression targets.
-When a headline gets a tremendous number of clicks, it’s much smoother sailing later on.
+Especially in commercially supported publications, magazines, tabloids, and blogs must try to hit their impression targets.
+When a headline gets many clicks, it’s much smoother sailing later.

-When a writer needs to write 8-10 articles a day, he or she must produce an article about every 30 to 40 minutes.
-That task is difficult enough by itself without considering finding background data, images, and whatever else it takes to get the job done.
+When writers need to write 8-10 articles a day, they must produce an article about every 30 to 40 minutes.
+That task is difficult enough without considering finding background data, images, and whatever else it takes to get the job done.

 Good Ones Will Get You Started

-The primary issue you need to resolve is usually an inability to build good quality backlinks.
-This can be a costly, tedious and time-consuming process if not done effectively.
+The primary issue you need to resolve is usually to build good-quality backlinks.
+This can be costly, tedious, and time-consuming if not done effectively.
 The simplest way to get started is to add a few tools to your backlink searching arsenal.

 The primary tools we recommend are the following:

-You will find that this software is going to be great for SEO consultants.
-It includes a backlink monitor, rank tracker, automated reporting, and social analytics all in one package.
+You will find that this software will be great for SEO consultants.
+It includes a backlink monitor, rank tracker, automated reporting, and social analytics, all in one package.

-This older program was originally utilized to spam blog comments, but today many SEOs can take advantage of many additional features that will help you build good quality backlinks.
+This older program was originally utilized for spamming blog comments, but today, many SEOs can take advantage of additional features to help you build good-quality backlinks.

-Pitchbox will manage your content outreach program in a thorough and professional manner.
-It’s a program you will definitely enjoy using.
+Pitchbox will manage your content outreach program thoroughly and professionally.
+It’s a program you will enjoy using.

 Here’s another great program that you’ll be able to use.
-Just enter the name and domain and the correct email address for the person pops up right away.
+Just enter the name and domain, and the correct email address for the person immediately pops up.